• Skip to main content

 Edible Christmas gifts make for some of the best sorts of gifts, I think.
 If you’ve left Christmas to the last minute, like me, you might be looking for some creative inspiration…

 Well, I’ve got you covered.
-This granola recipe takes just five minutes to prep and less than a half an hour in the oven to cook.
-Once it’s cooled (which takes around half an hour) it’s ready to be stored in a fancy glass jar, tied with a ribbon and gifted to any peanut butter fans in your life.
+This granola recipe takes just five minutes to prep and less than half an hour to cook in the oven.
+Once it’s cooled (which takes around half an hour), it’s ready to be stored in a fancy glass jar, tied with a ribbon, and gifted to any peanut butter fans in your life.

 Easy peasy.